 We really appreciated the maple neck, as it kept us close to the way a Tele responds and feels.
 As far as the tuning and intonation, the Squier Affinity Series Telecaster did a good job on both fronts.

 As you make progress, it is a given that you will outgrow this guitar.
 But we all have to start somewhere, and this Squier Tele offers sound and playability that add up to a nice starting point.

 Other Guitars To Consider

 This guitar is a Semi-Hollowbody that features a poplar body, maple neck, maple fretboard, and 2 Jazzmaster Single-coil pickups.
 You get a warmer tone due to the cavity inside the body and a nice 2-color sunburst Tele that is a good buy for the money.

 The Harley Benton TE-52 NA is one of the most affordable Telecaster copies on the market.
 This instrument is for very budget-conscious beginners that want a taste of a Telecaster.
 It features an ash body, a roasted maple neck and fingerboard, and Roswell single-coil pickups.
 In short, a Tele option for the severely cash-strapped beginner guitarist.

-The Squire Affinity Series Telecaster is a good choice for a beginner that likes or has a curiosity for Telecasters.
+The Squier Affinity Series Telecaster is a good choice for a beginner that likes or has a curiosity for Telecasters.
 At less than three hundred dollars, this guitar plays and feels like a beginner Telecaster.

 Check out these other articles you might like: